 Louis’ Lunch, New Haven

 This page was written before I embarked on the odyssey to eat the entire Roadfood list.
 It was written because Louis’ Lunch is an important Connecticut icon in and of itself.
 It was also written in 2007 when I was much younger and less-appreciative of things.

-In the interim, Louis’ Lunch has been officially recognized by the Library of Congress (via the important work of hipster icon Rosa L. DeLauro) as the Birthplace of the Hamburger.
+In the interim, Louis’ Lunch has been officially recognized by the Library of Congress (via the very important work of Rep. Rosa L. DeLauro) as the Birthplace of the Hamburger.

 Louis’ Lunch, July 2007

 Life is about choices.
 Sometimes those choices are sacrifices.
 CTMQ is long, sometimes difficult pursuit.
 What does all this have to do with grabbing lunch in New Haven?
-A lot, actually; I do not eat red meat and have not for the past seven years or so.
+A lot, actually; I generally do not eat red meat and have not for the past seven years or so.
 I’m not a “vegetarian” in the truest sense and I do not preach any message.
-I just choose not to purchase or consume certain products because I feel their industries are horrifically destructive to the environment and also to human gastrointestinal tracts.
-I probably should preach that message via the high volume CTMQ readership, but I won’t.
-Not my style.

 I specified otherwise – and got grief.
 How DARE I order mine medium well (bloody meat isn’t high on my list these days) and the heavy breathing large, gruff man behind the counter made sure the whole place knew that I was the jerk with the special order.
 Great.
 I’d like to now point out that Louis’ Lunch also likes to purposely misspell words on its menus – which I hate.
 Stuff like, Koka Kola and Blak Cheery soder.
 Very annoying.
 I ordered for the two of us and got a good look at the operation behind the counter.